 Posted on 27.
-Aug, 2012 by perspective in Alumni, Biomedical Engineering, Chemical and Biological Engineering, Economic Impact, Electrical and Computer Engineering, Engineering Physics, Features, Issues, Mechanical Engineering, People, Students, Summer: Annual Report, Video
+Aug, 2012 by perspective in Alumni, Annual Report, Biomedical Engineering, Chemical and Biological Engineering, Economic Impact, Electrical and Computer Engineering, Engineering Physics, Features, Issues, Mechanical Engineering, People, Students, Video

 UW-Madison is recognizing 2012-13 as the Year of Innovation, offering a chance to reflect on what this concept means to the university and to society.
 With $136 million in research and more than 100 patent disclosures annually, the College of Engineering has worked to cultivate innovation as standard operating procedure in our classrooms and labs.